opal/opal/UNRELEASED.md

 - Implement `String#each_codepoint` and `String#codepoints` (#1944, #1947)
 - [internal] Terminate statement with semi-colon and remove unecessary semi-colon (#1948)
 - Some steps toward "strict mode" (#1953)
+- Preserve Exception.stack, in some cases the backtrace was lost (#1963)